 2.5 Units.
+7.5 lab hrs/wk.
 No prerequisite.
-Corequisite: Nursing Education 216; 203 for students enrolled in Nursing Education 216L during fall [third semester of program].
-Students enrolled in Nursing Education 216L during spring [fourth semester of program] will have completed Nursing Education 203.
-To enroll in this course, students must be enrolled in the COM Registered Nursing Program.
-Fifteen laboratory hours weekly for eight weeks.
+Corequisite: NE 216; 203 for students enrolled in NE 216L during fall [third semester of program].
+Students enrolled in NE 216L during spring [fourth semester of program] will have completed NE 203.
+Must be enrolled in the COM Registered Nursing Program.

-This course is the clinical laboratory that accompanies Nursing Education 216.
-Students apply the nursing process to the care of adult and pediatric clients with select critical and/or complex cardiovascular, respiratory, and renal problems.
-Students collaborate with other health care professionals in health care management, health education, and resolution of legal and ethical issues of clients across the lifespan.
-Students further develop skill in prioritizing and organizing care, identifying emerging health problems, and resolving clinical problems within complex client health situations.
+This course is the clinical laboratory that accompanies NE 216.
+Students apply the nursing process to the care of adult and pediatric clients with select critical and/or complex cardiovascular, respiratory, and renal problems; collaborate with other health care professionals in health care management, health education, and resolution of legal and ethical issues of clients across the lifespan; and further develop skill in prioritizing and organizing care, identifying emerging health problems, and resolving clinical problems within complex client health situations.
 (CSU)